Permanentfrost/HomeLab/README.md

 ```
 Placeholder--> Both Protocols?
 Security Risk?
 Why does the sender need an ACK ?

+Template Creation

+Now we need to create a template.
+This template tells syslog where to route the messages it’s receiving.
+For this, you will need to know your device’s **static** IP address.

+Create a config file within the `/etc/rsyslog.d` directory.
+Any config file we write within this directory will be read automatically by **rsyslog** when we restart it.
+Within this file, we will define a new template.
+Additionally, we will also need to specify some configuration to route syslog messages to our new log file.
+For this example, we will call this file `pimylifeupRouterLog.conf`.
+You can give this file any name you want, but it must end in `.conf`.

+Therefore just: `sudo nano /etc/rsyslog.d/pimylifeupRouterLog.conf`

+Within this file, we need to enter some new lines.
+A template utilizes the following format and tells the syslog server where to save the logs to.

+`$template NameForTemplate, "DirectoryWhereLogIs/logName.log`

+To route the syslog messages to our new template, we need to do some extra configuration.

+For this, we are going to utilize the following lines.

+You will need to swap out “IPADDRESSTOUSE” with the IP of the device you are expecting to receive the syslog messages from.

+Additionally, you will need to also swap out “templatename” with the name you specified in the previous step.

+`if $fromhost-ip startswith "IPADDRESSTOUSE" then -?templatename & stop`

 </details>

 <details>
 <summary> SSH Hardening </summary>